GLVis/glvis/README.md

   vector formats (SVG, EPS) are also possible, but keep in mind that the printing takes a while and the generated files are big.
 - <kbd>Q</kbd> – Cycle between representations of the visualized *quadrature data*.
 The options are:
-  - piece-wise constant refined
+  - piece-wise constant refined (LOR)
-  - L2 element dof collocation
+  - L2 element dof collocation (interpolation)
-  - L2 element projection
+  - L2 element projection (L2 projection)
 - <kbd>q</kbd> – Exit

 ## Advanced